sagemath/trac_to_gh/Issue 9167.md

 CC:  @mwhansen @dimpase jpflori @jdemeyer

+Keywords: cygwin spkg ecl

-Though the C-library interface to ecl builds on cygwin, it does not work at all.
+Though the C-library interface to ECL builds on Cygwin, it does not work at all.
 All tests fail:

 ```
 sage: import sage.libs.ecl